Surasena: Location

+Origin

+It is speculated that the Surasena kingdom was established by Šúraséna on the banks of Saraswati.
+The Surasenas claimed their descent from the Yadus mentioned in the Rigveda.
+Surasena was one of the sixteen Mahajanapadas.
+The Sura-sena Janapada was occupied by Vrishnis and Andhakas, branches of the Yadu tribe.

 History

 The Mahabharata and the Puranas refer to the rulers of the Mathura region as the Yadus or Yadavas, divided into a number of septs, which include the Vrishnis.
 The Buddhist texts refer to Avantiputta, the king of the Surasenas in the time of Maha Kachchana, one of the chief disciples of Gautama Buddha, who spread Buddhism in the Mathura region.

 Its capital, Mathura, was situated on the bank of the river Yamuna, presently a sacred place for the Hindus.
 The ancient Greek writers mention another city, named Cleisobora, in this region.

 Archaeological excavations at Mathura show the gradual growth of a village into an important city.
-The earliest period belonged to the Painted Grey Ware culture (1100-500 BCE), followed by the Northern Black Polished Ware culture (700-200 BCE).
+The earliest period belonged to the Painted Grey Ware culture (1100–500 BCE), followed by the Northern Black Polished Ware culture (700–200 BCE).
 Mathura derived its importance as a center of trade due to its location where the northern trade route of the Gangetic Plain met with the routes to Malwa (central India) and the west coast.